chetansharma01/chetansharma01/README.md

 💯 I have skills in C, C++, HTML, CSS, Javascript, React JS, TypeScript, Linux.

-📫 How to reach me: Drop a mail on [📕 I am currently studying Computer Engineering at Thapar Institute Of Engineering And Technology, Patiala(2018-2022).

 🌱 I’m currently learning Data Science as my main Elective Focus.

-📈 I also do competitive programming side by side.
-Check out my profiles: Leetcode and Hackerrank

-🧐 I have good knowledge of Data Structures and Algorithms, Computer Networks, Operating Systems and DataBase Management Systems.

-💯 I have skills in C, C++, Java, HTML, CSS, Javascript, Python and Oracle.

 📫 How to reach me: Drop a mail on [chetansharma119821@gmail.com]